Skip navigation

 10. “What's your dream job?”

-A big, broad open-ended question can be a glimpse into their personality.
-You might get someone who takes it very seriously and sticks to a realistic role within their current space, like the creative director at Wieden & Kennedy.
 Another that showcases their humor—maybe they want to be a food critic!—or a novelist.
-This can be great for determining culture fit, and deciding if you want to sit next to someone for 8+ hours a day.
+This can be great for determining culture fit, or better yet culture add, and deciding if you want to sit next to someone for 8+ hours a day.

 Design interview questions recap.